earn-alliance/earnmanagement.com/docs/features/user-management.md

 4. **Scholar**

-Scholars have read-only permissions.
-They can view:
+Scholars have read-only access to the [Tracker](tracker.md), [Payments](payments.md) and full access to the [Axie Search](axie-search.md).

+With an account, they can:
-   * Individual activity and performance
+   * View individual activity and performance
-   * Historic payments and breakdowns of how they got paid
+   * View Historic payments and breakdowns of how they got paid
-   * Note that scholars have **read-only** access to your account; they will only have access to a custom view of the [Tracker](tracker.md), [Payments](payments.md) and [Axie Search](axie-search.md)
+   * Manage their payment address

 ## Invite Users
 There are 3 ways to invite users.